mlange-42/arche/docs/content/guide/world/index.md

 {{< code-func world_test.go TestWorldConfig >}}

-The capacity increment determines by how many entities an archetype grows when it reaches it's capacity.
+The capacity increment determines by how many entities an archetype grows when it reaches its capacity.

 For archetypes with an [Entity Relation](./relations), a separate capacity increment can be specified: